Andres2D/docker-learning/README.md

 WORKDIR /app //Path from all the commands will be executed

+COPY package.json /app // Copy only the package.json to enable cache on dependencies

+RUN npm install // run a command inside the image

 COPY . /app // First path(.): all the files in the current path
          // Second path(/app): Where is going to be copy in the image, in the workdir path

-RUN npm install // run a command inside the image

 EXPOSE 80 // Expose from the container the port 80 to our local environment